 Proper soil management is key for any lawn, including a lawn experiencing drought conditions.
-A healthy soil allows maximum opportunity for root systems to develop and grow.
-A deep extensive root system is what the grass plant draws it's energy from in times of stress (drought).
-Compaction, thatch, poor pH, and soil composition can all have a negative affect on soil health.
-Through cultural practices like , topdressing, aerating, de-thatching, composting, and liming, a soil can be amended to provide ideal turf growing conditions.
+Healthy soil allows maximum opportunity for root systems to develop and grow.
+A deep extensive root system is what the grass plant draws its energy from in times of stress (drought).
+Compaction, thatch, poor pH, and soil composition can all have a negative effect on soil health.
+Through cultural practices like top-dressing, aerating, de-thatching, composting, and liming, soil can be amended to provide ideal turf-growing conditions.

-The composition of a soil will also determine it's water holding capacity and ability to retain and transfer nutrients to the plant roots.
-A sandy soil has less nutrient and water retaining ability than a loamy soil, therefore, turf is weaker and root systems are more vulnerable to drying out in a drought stricken sandy soil.
-Humus rich, compost can be added to the soil profile through repeated topdressings or renovation, aiding in water and nutrient retention.
+The composition of the soil will also determine its water-holding capacity and ability to retain and transfer nutrients to the plant roots.
+Sandy soil has less nutrient and water retaining ability than loamy soil, therefore, turf is weaker and root systems are more vulnerable to drying out in a drought-stricken sandy soil.
+Humus-rich compost can be added to the soil profile through repeated top-dressings or renovation, aiding in water and nutrient retention.

 It is a good idea to have older irrigation systems audited by a professional irrigation company.
-They will ensure devices like back flow prevention valves are in place and check for leaks, drips and other inefficiencies.
+The company can ensure devices like backflow prevention valves are in place and check for leaks, drips, and other inefficiencies.

 Drought Tolerant Grasses

-Drought tolerant grasses, are grasses that require less water than traditional turf specie and are capable of withstanding extended periods without watering.
-In most cases, drought tolerant characteristics have been enhanced through selective breeding resulting in new and improved cultivated varieties.
-Drought tolerant species include not only fescues, and Buffalograss but improved varieties of fine fescues and bluegrass.
+Drought-tolerant grasses are grasses that require less water than traditional turf species and are capable of withstanding extended periods without water.
+In most cases, drought-tolerant characteristics have been enhanced through selective breeding resulting in new and improved cultivated varieties.
+Drought-tolerant species include not only fescues and buffalograss but improved varieties of fine fescues and bluegrass.
 A balanced soil plays a large role in the ability for grass to withstand extremes, so again, have the soil tested and go from there.

-Typically a lawn would require about one inch of water per week, applied in one or two deep waterings.
-Drought tolerant grasses require anywhere from 3/4" - 1/4" of water per week.
+Typically a lawn would require about 1 inch of water per week, applied in one or two deep waterings.
+Drought tolerant grasses require anywhere from 3/4-inch to 1/4-inch of water per week.
 These are optimum growing conditions though and a healthy, drought tolerant lawn, grown in ideal soil conditions, will undoubtedly be able to withstand extended periods without water.
-In extreme drought, where no supplemental water is available, many grasses "brown out" and go dormant in a last ditch effort to not die.
+In extreme drought, where no supplemental water is available, many kinds of grass "brown out" and go dormant in a last-ditch effort to not die.
 Dormant grass is not dead and it will come back when it rains.

 A lawn going through a drought is stressed.
-A drought is one of those times when it's best to just not do anything to your lawn.
+Drought is one of those times when it is best to just not do anything to your lawn.
 Mow as little as possible.
-Mow the grass high, 3-4 inches, or the highest setting on the mower.
+Mow the grass high, 3 to 4 inches, or the highest setting on the mower.
 The added leaf blade tissue aids in storing water and photosynthesis.
-Don't fertilize, don't aerate, de-thatch, or topdress.
+Do not fertilize, do not aerate, do not de-thatch, and do not top-dress.
 Do not do anything to bring added stress to the plant, including aggressive lawn activities and foot traffic.